Louis-Aime/Milesian-calendar-VBA/README.md

 Remember that by mistake, dates 1/1/1900 to 29/2/1900 are wrong under Microsoft Windows.

 ### MILESIAN_YEAR_BASE (Year)
-Date of the day before the 1 1m of year Y, i.e. the "doomsday", at 7:30 (a.m.) for moon computations.
+Date of the day before the 1 1m of year Y, i.e. the "doomsday", at 00:00
 * Year: the year whose base is to be computed.

 ### MILESIAN_DOOMSDAY (Year, Option)